artis3n/ansible-role-jetbrains-projector/README.md

           - name: IntelliJ IDEA Ultimate 2021.2.1
             port: 9000  # Even if you are uninstalling, you must still specify the port on which the IDE was previously installed
+            config: myintellij # If you use a custom config name, you **must** include it when uninstalling to uninstall the correct IDE
             state: absent
 ```